ronakupadhyaya/Slapjack/README.md

 ### Implementing Persistence

 Go to the bottom of your `game.js` file and take a look at the persistence functions we have built in for you.
 Determine where you need to call `this.persist()` in your game to save the game state!

-Later today, we will have a code-along to show you how to save to Redis, a persistent in-memory data store rather than a simple JSON file.